davedags/songdom-first-gen/README.md

 # songdom
 AngularJS/PHP/Mysql Music Search Tool.
 Save lyrics and later tabs and view all in one place.
 Source of Lyrics would move to a real API or paid service if this was to be used commercially.

-Copy api/env.example to api/env and supply your own credentials
+Copy api/.env.example to api/.env and supply your own credentials Load install/db.sql for initial database into a db of your choosing